stephendavidmarsh/qbdeferred/README.md

 All interaction with Quickbase is done through QBTable objects, each of which represents the interface to a single Quickbase table.
 The constructor takes the DBID and a object with key/value pairs for the fields of the table.
 The keys are names for the fields that can be used in method calls on the resulting QBTable instance – whenever you provide a field to QB Deferred, you can use either one of these names or a FID.
 The values give the FID and any conversions that should be applied when communicating with Quickbase.
 It can be in one of three forms:

-- It can be a number, to give a FID and apply no conversions.
+1. It can be a number, to give a FID and apply no conversions.
-- It can be an object with a single key representing conversions to apply, with the FID as the value.
-The keys 'date' and 'numeric' are for converting incoming values to JavaScript Date objects or Number values. 'dateCorrectTimezone' is meant to solve issues with timezones and Date fields.
-It will convert outgoing dates to UTC and incoming values back to the local timezone, always rounding to midnight.
+2. It can be an object with a single key representing conversions to apply, with the FID as the value.
+The key can be:
+  - 'date', to convert incoming values to JavaScript Date objects.
 Example: `{date: 7}`.
+  - 'numeric', to convert incoming values to  JavaScript Numbers.
+  - 'dateCorrectTimezone', to solve issues with timezones and Date fields.
+It will convert outgoing dates to UTC and incoming values back to the local timezone, and force all times to midnight.
+  - 'file' marks a file attachment field.
+To provide a value for a file attachment field with `add` or `update` use an object with the keys 'filename' and 'data', with the filename and the base64-encoded data as values.
+Example: `{filename: 'test', data: 'YWFhCg'}`.
+When querying, it will return objects with 'filename' and 'url' as their keys, providing the filename and the url that Quickbase makes the file available at.
+Example: `{filename: 'example.txt', url: 'https://example.quickbase.com/up/DBID/g/rka5/en/va/example.txt'}`.
-- It can be an object with a `fid` property and optional `inConverter` and `outConverter` properties. `inConverter` and `outConverter` are functions. `inConverter` is used to automatically convert values coming from a Quickbase query, `outConverter` handles values going to Quickbase.
+3. It can be an object with a `fid` property and optional `inConverter` and `outConverter` properties. `inConverter` and `outConverter` are functions. `inConverter` is used to automatically convert values coming from a Quickbase query, `outConverter` handles values going to Quickbase.
 Example: `{fid: 9, outConverter: function (x) { return x / 1000 / 3600 }}`

 Note that you can still interact with Quickbase fields that you didn't specify in your fields object using a plain FID.